PhoenixStardash/TF2-Classic-x10/README.md

 - Beta XPort

 # ❔ FAQ
-### Q: How did you edit the CTX files, aren't they encrypted?
+### How did you edit the CTX files, aren't they encrypted?
-### A: Yes they are encrypted, we used a tool called VICE to decrypt the CTX files in order to modify them and re-encrypt them.
+Yes they are encrypted, we used a tool called VICE to decrypt the CTX files in order to modify them and re-encrypt them.

-### Q: Does this support only servers, or can you install them to your normal game?
+### Does this support only servers, or can you install them to your normal game?
-### A: For the most part, yes.
+For the most part, yes.
 But they will be overridden if the server doesn't have the mod installed.

-### Q: Can these be used in the live version of TF2?
+### Can these be used in the live version of TF2?
-### A: Probably not, there are probably differences with Old TF2 vs Live TF2.
+Probably not, there are probably differences with Old TF2 vs Live TF2.
 Use sourcemod plugins or VScript to achieve the same effect.

-### Q: Can you port this mod to Live TF2?
+### Can you port this mod to Live TF2?
-### A: No, sorry.
+No, sorry.
+Use the sourcemod plugin.

+### Why arent you working on this anymore?
+Please read above for the reason why I won't be working on it anymore.

 # 🔧 Installation